Muztar Khairabadi

-Iftikhar Hussain (1865 – 1927), known by his pen name Muztar Khairabadi, was an Indian Urdu poet.
+Iftikhar Hussain Akhtar (1865 – 27 March 1927), known by his pen name Muztar Khairabadi, was an Indian Urdu poet.

 Biography

 Khairabadi was born in 1865 in Khairabad.
 He was the grandson of Fazl-e-Haq Khairabadi, who was also a poet, philosopher, religious scholar, Arabist, Persian and Urdu writer and freedom fighter.
 Khairabadi's first mentor was his mother.
-He spent his life in Khairabad, Tonk, Gwalior, Indore, Bhopal and Rampur.
+He spent his life in Khairabad, Gwalior, and Rampur.

 He received the titles Eitbar-ul-Mulk, and Iftikhar-ul-Shaura.
 He died in 1927 in Gwalior, and is buried there.

 He was the father of poet and lyricist Jan Nisar Akhtar and grandfather of Javed Akhtar and Salman Akhtar.
 His great grandchildren include Farhan Akhtar, Zoya Akhtar, and Kabir Akhtar.